Abbreviated Body of Theory

 Introduction

-Hanna Somatic Education is a systematic method of sensory-awareness and muscular training used most commonly for pain management and movement rehabilitation.
-The method is distinguished by the speed, magnitude and durability of improvements over those of conventional manipulative and pharmacological treatments for functional muscular disorders, including breakthrough pain (BTP).
+Hanna Somatic Education® is a system of clinical techniques and training exercises used to end pain and rehabilitate movement -- distinguished by the speed, magnitude and durability of improvements of functional muscular disorders, including breakthrough pain (BTP).
+Instead of using stretching or strengthening, it retrains muscle/movement memory and so accomplishes the intended benefits of stretching and strengthening -- plus control, coordination and comfort.

-This "cousin" of biofeedback uses the brain's capacity for sensory-motor learning to end chronic muscular contractions that commonly result from injuries and long-term stress.
-It gets its results without need for electrical devices, mechanical or drug interventions, by teaching clients to activate, in themselves, an innate, brain-level, neuromuscular refreshment response similar to yawning.
+This "cousin" of biofeedback uses the brain's capacity for learning to normalize muscular tension and movement, where affected by injuries and long-term stress.
+It gets its results without need for electrical devices, mechanical or drug interventions, by teaching clients to trigger, in themselves, a response similar to yawning.
 Participants typically get rapid and lasting improvements of movement and physical comfort over the course of one or a few forty-minute sessions.

 The Means of Improvement

-Hanna Somatic Education is an active-"teacher-student", rather than a passive-"surgeon-patient" approach.
-By learning and doing certain selected movement patterns relevant to the client's location of pain, postural distortion, or tension, participants produce sensations in themselves that define the location and relative state of tension of specific muscles or muscle groups.
-They develop a more vivid bodily awareness and a better ability to control their own movements and muscular tension.
-They learn how to end painful muscle spasms and to restore comfort and enhanced freedom of movement.
-Sessions are followed by calmer equilibrium and often, a sense of euphoria.
+Hanna Somatic Education involves an active-"teacher-student", rather than a passive-"doctor-patient" approach to bring about improvements "from within".
+By learning and doing selected movement patterns relevant to the client's location of pain, postural distortion, or tension, clients gain control of muscles or muscle groups affected by injury.
+They develop a more accurate bodily awareness and a better coordination.
+They end muscle spasms, restore comfort and improve movement.
+Clients commonly experience sense of euphoria (mood lift) and deep relaxation by the end of a session.

 Physiologically speaking, the way movements are done in Hanna Somatic Education activates and mutually integrates the sensory and motor areas of the cerebral cortex involved in movement and sensation.
 Activation of the cerebral cortex in this way causes development of a more complete, better-defined, "higher resolution" body image (with more sensory reference points along the range of motion).
 With this better-defined body image comes smoother muscular control (precision, speed and grace).
 The tendency of muscles to contract in cramps or spasm is decreased, moving the neuromuscular system more toward the natural resting state.

-Barring a central nervous system lesion (damage), the most common cause of muscular dysfunction is a kind of habituation of muscular tension.
-The term "potentiation" applies: muscles have a tendency to contract, which increases as the individual approaches heightened states of arousal; people get "keyed up", "uptight", "guarded", etc. This increase of the tendency to contract is called "potentiation."
-With injury or long-term stress, heightened potentiation may become chronic; the involved muscles may never fully return to their natural resting state without a deliberate act to end the habituation -- something that generally cannot easily be done by a mere act of will, by visualization, or by manipulative techniques.
-The sign of such heightened potentiation is spasticity, tendency to cramp, inability to relax, and, at its lower levels, ticklishness.
+Barring nerve damage, the most common cause of muscular dysfunction is habitual muscular tension.
+The term "potentiation" applies: a hair-trigger readiness; people get "keyed up", "uptight", "guarded", etc. This increase of the tendency to contract is called "potentiation."
+With injury or long-term stress, heightened potentiation often becomes chronic (lasting); the involved person just can't relax the tight places and in many cases, doesn't know how tight (s)he is.
+The sign of such heightened potentiation is muscle spasm, cramps and, at its lower levels, ticklishness.
 (No one is ticklish when relaxed.)

-Potentiated muscles exist at a heightened level of tonus and may feel fatigued and weak or sore, cause compression of joints (including intervertebral discs), and result in nerve entrapment, tingling, numbness and nerve pain.
+Potentiated muscles are tight and may feel fatigued and weak or sore.
+Tight muscles cause compression of joints (including intervertebral discs), and cause nerve entrapment, tingling, numbness and nerve pain.

 Better mind-body integration is the key to ending habituated potentiation.
 An explanation that shows the simplicity of it all follows.